 With their MagneTech Secure Snap magnetic buckle, you won’t have to struggle snapping in a fussy or sleepy baby.

 All Nuna eco-friendly strollers are 100% free of flame retardants and pass U.S. Consumer Product Safety Commission standards for heavy metal testing.
 The company also company uses solar energy, product recycling programs, and sustainable water treatment processes.

-The Cruz V2 features super useful suspension and offers amazing maneuverability for a full-size stroller.
+The Vista NOA features super useful suspension and offers nice maneuverability.
 The rubber tires and locking wheels help you cover almost any surface with ease.
 The handy adjustable reclining seat sits forward or backward, and the storage bin features pockets to help keep your other baby gear organized.